inveniosoftware/docs-invenio-rdm/docs/operate/customize/users.md

-# Manage users
+# Manage users and roles

-Users are not a vocabulary *per se*, but they are loaded in the same fashion, through the application data folder.
+## Add users via fixtures

+You can load a default set of users into your InvenioRDM system using fixtures, similar to how you manage vocabularies.
+This method relies on a `users.yaml` file located within your application's data folder.

 The file `users.yaml` contains a list of users to create, and is stored in the root of the `app_data` folder.